bendalab/thunderfish/doc/thunderfish.md

 # thunderfish

-Automatically detect and analyze all fish present in an EOD recording and generate a summary plot and data tables.
+Automatically detect and analyze all fish present in an EOD recording, and generate a summary plot and data tables.